Riverdale season 5 release date – Cast, plot and when it arrives on Netflix

 When is Riverdale season 5 released on Netflix?

-It’s now been confirmed – Riverdale will return to US screens on 20th January 2021 on The CW, with new episodes being available from 21st January on Netflix UK.
+Riverdale returned to US screens on 20th January 2021 on The CW, with new episodes being available from 21st January on Netflix UK.

 Showrunner Roberto Aguirre-Sacasa confirmed the news on Twitter, sharing a photo that revealed the date along with the caption, “Back to the Future….buckle up gang!.”